 There is currently no limitation imposed by Canadian law or our articles that will be in effect prior to closing on the right of non-residents to acquire, hold or vote our common shares, other than those imposed by applicable securities laws and the Investment Canada Act (Canada).
 The Investment Canada Act (Canada) will generally not apply except in respect of national security and where control of a Canadian business, which has an enterprise value or assets at or over a certain threshold, is acquired and will not frequently apply to trading generally of securities listed on a stock exchange.

 Listing

-Our common shares are listed on Nasdaq and the TSXV under the symbol "XRTX".
+We intend to apply to list our common shares on

+under the symbol "XRTX" and on the TSXV under the trading symbol "".

 Transfer Agent, Registrar and Auditor